India – Children of Promise

 The cost of sponsoring a child here is $50 per month.
 Your support is giving a very special child hope and a future.
 Thank you!

-Individual children are ministered to in the village of Rajpur in the region of Kalahand in Odisha State.
-When Children of Promise first started Kalahandi, only boys were submitted for application by families.
-Children of Promise insisted that girls be given equally opportunity, and two several young women have graduated from high school and college, the first girls to do so in their region.
-This is monumental.
+Individual children are ministered to in the village of Rajpur in the region of Kalahandi in Odisha State.
+When Children of Promise first started in Kalahandi only boys were submitted for application by families.
+Children of Promise insisted that girls be given equal opportunity, and several young women have graduated from high school and college, two of the girls were first to graduated from their region.
+Everyone rejoiced over such a significant accomplishment for girls.

 The cost of sponsoring a child here is $32 per month.
 Your support is giving a very special child hope and a future.
 Thank you!